HalahRaadSalih/g16-project-settings/readme.md

 	```
 -  Create a [markdown](https://guides.github.com/features/mastering-markdown/) readme file and add a nice description of what that repo is all about.
 Don't complain, and don't say 'nah, later ..'.

- They're MY instrutions, do as I say. >:-|
+ They're MY instructions, do as I say. >:-|

 	```
 	$ touch readme.md